Asymptotic stability of synchronous orbits for a gravitating elastic sphere: Kinematics

 where the constants $A,B,C_j,D_{jk}$ are such that the quadratic part $Q(J,z)$ is a positive definite quadratic form in the variables $(J,z)$.
 In particular, this implies $A>B$. \end{lemma}

 \begin{remark} By Remark \ref{I.sing}, such an expression can be used to compute the Lagrange equations only outside $\C_{=}$. \end{remark}

 \begin{proof} Any $v\in\mathcal{F}$ can be represented as $\mathcal{A}_1(\Gamma)\mathcal{A}_2(R)w$, for some $\Gamma,R\in SO(3)$ and $w\in\Sc\cap\C_{\neq}$.
 Moreover, due to the group action invariance, the potential energy associated to the configuration $v$ must be the same as the potential energy associated to the configuration $w$.
-Therefore the functional form of the elastic potential in terms of the variables $J,z$ can be computed working in $\Sc$ and then the obtained form holds on the whole of $\F$.
+Therefore the potential energy is a function of the variables $J,z$ only, it can be computed working in $\Sc$ and then the obtained form holds on the whole of $\F$.

-The independence of the Lagrangian of the body with respect to the choice of the representative $(\Gamma,R,w)$ from the covering mentioned in Proposition \ref{coordinates} implies that the expression of the elastic potential energy must be symmetric with respect to permutations of the indices $i=1,2,3$, and the expression of $Q(J,z)$ in (\ref{elasticpot}) is the most general expression of a quadratic form with such a property. \end{proof}
+The rotational invariance implies that the expression of the elastic potential energy must be symmetric with respect to permutations of the indices $i=1,2,3$, and the expression of $Q(J,z)$ in (\ref{elasticpot}) is the most general expression of a quadratic form with such a property. \end{proof}